-The most common yet least dangerous form of skin cancer.
-It appears as a lump or a dry, scaly lesion area around the neck.
-It can look like an open sore with red patches or little bumps or growths.
+This is the most common type of skin cancer, yet the least dangerous form of skin cancer when diagnosed early.
+It appears as a pearly, pinkish bump on the face or body.
+It can look like an open sore with red patches, little bumps or growths that easily bleed or never heal.

 A yearly full skin exam, a mole check, by a Dermatologist is recommended for all person’s 40 yrs old and up and people with sun damaged skin, many moles, and other skin conditions should start younger.

-Here is what you should pay attention when doing a self-examination at home:
+Here is what you should pay attention to when doing a self-examination at home:

 When you are at your dermatologist for cancer screening, he or she will ask you for your medical history, followed by a head-to-toe skin exam.
 Dermatologists are trained to diagnose, manage, and treat skin cancers.